Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Neurodiversity is a part of human diversity.
 You do not need to be fixed.
 Neurodiversity affirmative therapy focuses on unique abilities, individual strengths, and support.
 Some people refer to themselves as neuroqueer.

 Rather than force everyone into the same mold, affirming neurodiversity creates an environment of acceptance.
 Accepting differences allows us to be ourselves.
 When we begin therapy with that level of acceptance, therapy opens the door to self-acceptance and learning how to deal with personal issues in a respectful way.
-People commonly need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself.
+People commonly need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself.I'm a neurodiversity affirming, inclusive therapist and support the neurodiverse community and their families by providing family therapy.
+I educate and share information whenever possible.
+I believe challenging exclusionary views and valuing diversity is important.
+Part of this is explaining ableist language and promoting inclusive alternatives.

 No external framework exists of who you should be.
 You get to decide what works for you.
-We should celebrate neurological differences.
+We can celebrate neurological differences.
 Different ways of thinking and seeing the world add perspective and make life more interesting.
 Your unique qualities and skills come with individual differences.
 You will be in a safe environment in our sessions to explore, learn and decide.

 What is neurodiversity?